grafana/slo-workshop-breakouts/sloth.md

 ### Import SLO Alerts and Recording rules into Grafana Cloud

 1. To download an API key, you would normally log in as an administrator of your Grafana Cloud account at `https://grafana.com/orgs/<your organization>/api-keys` and click on **+ Add API Keys**.
-However, this is a custom cloud account not affiliated with Grafana Cloud, and so we provided you an API key........................
+However, this is a custom cloud account not affiliated with Grafana Cloud, and so we provided you an API key
   ![api-keygen](img/API-keygen-in-GC.png)

-  <<<COME BACK TO THIS, WE NEED TO ADD JQ TO THE WEBSHELL IMAGE WHICH WILL MAKE IT TRIVIAL TO EXTRACT THE ID, URL AND SCOPED STACK API KEY>>>

-2. Using your slo rules file, your mimirtool executable, and your api key, import your SLO recording rules and alerts:
+1. Run the `get-credentials.sh` script:
       ```bash
-    ./mimirtool rules load ./mythical-beasts-SLO-rules.yml --address=<grafanaCloudMetrics>.grafana.net --id=<yourMetricsIDTenant> --key="<yourAPIkey>"
+      ./get-credentials.sh
       ```
+      This will give you three fields with associated values:
+      * `slug` - The slugname
+      * `tenantId` - The metrics tenant ID for Grafana Cloud
+      * `apiKey` - The API key to use with Grafana Cloud

+2. Using your slo rules file, your mimirtool executable, slug name, tenant ID and api key, import your SLO recording rules and alerts:
+    ```bash
+    ./mimirtool rules load ./mythical-beasts-SLO-rules.yml --address=<slug> --id=<tenantId> --key=<apiKey>
+    ```
+    Be sure to use the full value for each, including the inverted commas (`"`).

  3. Assuming there were no errors, go to your Grafana UI tab, and on the left side menu, hover over **Alerting** and then click on **Alert rules**.